cartographer-project/cartographer_ros/docs/source/configuration.rst

   Interval in seconds at which to publish poses, e.g. 5e-3 for a frequency of 200 Hz.

+trajectory_publish_period_sec
+  Interval in seconds at which to publish the trajectory markers, e.g. 30e-3 for 30 milliseconds.

 .. _REP 105: http://www.ros.org/reps/rep-0105.html
 .. _ROS Names: http://wiki.ros.org/Names
 .. _nav_msgs/OccupancyGrid: http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html